-"Smart Syringes" are created from regular, on the market syringes, which are inexpensive and not prone to cross-contamination.
+"Smart Syringes" are created from regular, on the market insulin syringes, which are inexpensive and not prone to cross-contamination.

 Insulin is a potentially fatal drug, and is the most frequently involved in harmful medication errors -- more than morphine, fentanyl, heparin, or warfarin.
 (See Footnote 1)